Total And Marginal Utility

 The marginal utility of goods and services directly affects the marginal utility of money, for if the additional value of goods and services falls, so does the money used to buy those items.
 Marginal utility explains a lot in our economy, including the answers to the questions posed at the beginning of this article.

-- The desire for higher income drops off significantly after $75,000 because the marginal utility of money declines significantly.
+- The desire for higher income drops off significantly after $75,000 (as of 2020, this is now closer to $100,000 after adjusting for inflation) because the marginal utility of money declines significantly.
 In most locations, it is a sufficient income to pay for a decent living, which is why other things become more important, such as time off.

 - The poor person needs the money to buy essential goods and services: food, shelter, health insurance, and so on, and even the whole $20,000 would not cover it.
 On the other hand, the rich person earning $1 million annually still has $100,000 after paying the 90% tax, which still allows her to buy all these essential necessities of life.
 In fact, her after-tax income would still be almost twice the median household income — before taxes! — in the United States (2015 median income: $55,775), and at least 3 times more after that average income is taxed.
 If she only paid the 20% rate that the poor person paid, then she could buy a nicer house, a nicer car, and so on, but the improvement would have less marginal utility.
 Although the marginal utility cannot be quantified in these cases, it's not unreasonable to assume that the poor person paying a 20% rate has a much greater tax burden than the rich person paying the 90% rate, because the rich person can still live well, even if not as well as she could if she paid the 20% rate.